In This Article

 The Process of Creating a Custom Wedding Dress

-The first step in creating a custom wedding dress is a consultation with your designer.
-You can find a custom wedding dress designer by asking your wedding planner or any of your vendors for their recommendations, or by doing your own research online.
-Take a look at the custom gowns they’ve created and make sure their style compliments yours.
+The first step in creating a custom wedding dress is finding a designer you like and scheduling a consultation.
+You can either find a designer by asking your wedding planner or friends for recommendations, or by searching the web to find someone that resonates with your personal style.

-At the initial consultation, the designer will gather some initial information about your wedding, like the theme, color palette, venue, and time of year.
-“We also discuss elements a bride definitely wants in a dress and, just as important, things she definitely doesn’t want,” says Linda.
+Once at the initial consultation stage, the designer will then gather some information about your wedding, like the theme, color palette, venue, and time of year.
+“We also discuss elements a bride definitely wants in a dress and, just as important, things she definitely doesn’t want,” says Asaf.
 “A Pinterest inspiration board is a good idea too, as a picture is worth a thousand words, and sometimes the bride may not know how to technically explain the elements she wants in a dress.”

-An in-person consultation is also an opportunity to assess the bride’s body type, which is helpful in making recommendations for silhouettes that work best for different body types.
+An in-person consultation is also an opportunity to assess the bride’s body type, which is helpful in making recommendations for silhouettes that work best for different shapes and sizes.

-After this initial meeting, Linda creates a fashion illustration of design options for the bride to choose from.
-“We work to modify the designs, if necessary, so the final look delivers on the bride’s vision for her wedding,” says Linda.
-Once a final design is pinned down, Linda takes over 50 body measurements to develop patterns with the right fit.
-“After that, we create a mockup, which is used to fine-tune the fit and allow the bride to see how the dress is going to look on her,” says Linda.
+Following the consultation, your designer will then create a fashion illustration of design options for you to choose from.
+“We work to modify the designs, if necessary, so the final look delivers on the bride’s vision for her wedding,” Asaf shares.
+And once a final look is pinned down, Asaf will take over 50 body measurements to develop patterns with the right fit, and will "create a mockup, which is used to fine-tune the fit and allow the bride to see how the dress is going to look on her,” she notes.
 “It’s a great opportunity to make any changes before producing the gown.”
+Finally, after all the details have been collected (the design, measurements, fabric selections, and embroidery), your designer will get to work.

-As with any bridal gown, the cost depends on the complexity of the design and the cost of the raw materials.
-When creating a custom wedding dress, the sky is the limit, but that doesn’t mean every bride has to shoot for the moon.
-If you have a specific budget in mind, the designer can also make recommendations based on your budget.
-“A lot of times, brides think dollar signs when they think of having a custom dress made but a good designer can help you target a design and fabrics based on your budget,” says Linda.
+As with any bridal gown, the cost depends on the complexity of the design and the price of raw materials, so there isn't one set price allocated for this process.
+Therefore, brides should be mindful and aware of their budget when considering a bespoke look.
+And if you do have a specific budget in mind, be sure to let your designer know as they can make recommendations based on what you're able to spend.
+“A lot of times, brides think dollar signs when they think of having a custom dress made, but a good designer can help you target a design and fabrics based on your budget,” shares Asaf.

-“One priceless advantage of a custom wedding gown is that, for my clients, their designs are unique and only for them never to be reproduced for anyone else,” says Linda.
+Additionally, custom gowns typically include the cost of alterations, which can sometimes result in bespoke dresses being more cost-effective than off-the-rack gowns that require significant changes.
+“One priceless advantage of a custom wedding gown is that, for my clients, their designs are unique and only for them never to be reproduced for anyone else,” Asaf adds.
 “It’s a beautiful expression of their own personal style and another unparalleled keepsake memory.”

 The timeline for a custom wedding dress is completely dependent on the designer’s pipeline of work.
 The busier the designer, the longer the turnaround.
-The average is 3-6 months, but many designers will tell you the sooner, the better.
+However, on average, it'll likely take three to six months to create your look, but many designers will tell you the exact timing after a few meetings.

 Custom fabrics and embroidery can extend this timeline, so make sure to talk with your designer ahead of time to ensure all materials can be made and shipped with plenty of time to spare.

 - The options are truly endless.
-Many designers who have been making custom gowns for years have existing relationships with couture lace houses and fabric mills around the world, so work with your designer to determine the fit and feel of the gown of your dreams.
+Many designers who have been making custom gowns for years have existing relationships with couture lace houses and fabric mills around the world, thus, be sure to work closely with your designer to create a look you love.
 Now is the time to dream big, so do your research, ask questions, and experiment with different cuts, colors, and fabrics.

 - Be adventurous.
 Anything and everything is possible when creating a custom wedding gown, so don’t be afraid to go outside of your comfort zone.
 You might fall in love with a silhouette or style you never thought to consider!

 - Have faith.
-A good designer will manage the bride’s expectations.
-The process should be a fun, joy-filled, and memorable part of the wedding.
+A good designer will manage the bride’s expectations, and the process should be a fun, joy-filled, and memorable part of the wedding.
 Trust your designer to execute your vision and make your dream wedding dress a reality.